ram95krishh/zAck_trading_bot/README.md

 For environment setup and detailed run instructions, see [config.md](config.md).

+For a high-level architecture diagram of the engine, visit [docs/architecture.md](docs/architecture.md).

 ## Disclaimer
 This software is provided for educational and experimental purposes only.
 Algorithmic trading involves substantial risk and is not suitable for all investors.
 The authors